kellygemmill/SudokuSolver/README.md

 ```

 ## Model:
-The sudoku board model is composed of multiple components and makes extensive use of polymorphism and inheritance.
+The sudoku board model is composed of multiple components and makes use of polymorphism and inheritance.

 ### Square:
 The smallest element of the model is an individual square, which holds a value and a boolean indicating whether it was provided in the original puzzle.
 The squares also keep track of which row, column, and box they are located in.
 A method is available to query the square's row, column, and box in order to determine possible values for the square.